nemofq/pushbullet-go/README.md

 This project uses the [AGPL-3.0 license](https://github.com/nemofq/pushbullet-go?tab=AGPL-3.0-1-ov-file).
 If you have any feature requests or feedback, feel free to create an issue or pull request.

-## Support

-This is a hobby project, you can buy me a coffee to support: https://buymeacoffee.com/nemofq

 ## One More Thing

 If you're also an iOS+Pushbullet user, you may find these Shortcuts useful: